 The School of Nursing encourages students’ unique interests in community organizations to foster supportive academic and co-curricular learning experiences, and there are many opportunities to get involved in the DUSON community.
-Learn more about the DUSON student organizations below that are recognized and supported by the Office of Student Services and the Graduate and Professional Student Council (GPSC) of Duke University.
+Learn more about the DUSON student organizations below that are recognized and supported by the Office of Student Services, the University Activities and Events Center and the Graduate and Professional Student Council (GPSC) of Duke University.
 GPSC is the umbrella student organization for Duke's nine graduate and professional schools.

 List of Student Organizations

 President: Lucy Frank & Liza Brauns; Faculty/Staff Advisor: Nancy Crego